"

 Solution

-This is a line graph that matches the supplied data.
-The x-axis shows the number of times people reported visiting a store before making a major purchase, and the y-axis shows the frequency.
+A line graph that matches the data.
+The x-axis is the number of times people visited a store before making a purchase, and the y-axis is the frequency.

 In a survey, several people were asked how many years it has been since they purchased a mattress.
-The results are shown in [link].
+The results are shown in the table below.

 Years since last purchase Frequency